-On consolidation, currency translation differences arising from the translation of the net investment in foreign operations, are taken to other comprehensive income.
+On consolidation, exchange currency translation arising from the translation of the net investment in foreign operations, are taken to other comprehensive income.
 When a foreign operation is sold, all of the differences accumulated in equity are reclassified to the consolidated profit and loss account as part of the gain or loss on disposal.